 Consolidating all datasets may not be practical for all businesses.
 In those cases, federated search solutions that allow users (and automated systems) to access multiple disparate data sources all from one search can achieve a similar result.

-As automation and the fourth industrial revolution continue to advance, the operational benefits they offer will continue to grow in tandem.
+As business automation and the fourth industrial revolution continue to advance, the operational benefits they offer will continue to grow in tandem.
 Businesses that neglect to update their systems and adapt to the new technologies will soon find themselves at a serious disadvantage.
 It’s important to learn about these new technologies, identify how your business might stand to benefit, and lay some groundwork for a smooth implementation to ensure your business is able to adapt, survive, and thrive in Industry 4.0.
+To get started on digital transformation, learn more about Exela's digital solutions for manufacturing.